mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 Both of you can work on the problem at the same time &mdash; or *in parallel*.
 This is the gist of [Parallel Computing](https://en.wikipedia.org/wiki/Parallel_computing).

-Now, there are some properties that make sock-sorting a good fit for doing in parallel.
+Now, some properties make sock-sorting a good fit for doing in parallel.

 * The work can be nicely split up.
 It takes about the same time for every worker to find a pair of socks.
 * Finding a different pair is a completely separate task that can happen at the same time.